molmod/psiflow/docs/learning.md

 In each iteration, walkers are propagated in phase space using a certain model, their newly sampled geometries are quantum mechanically evaluated and added to training and validation sets, and the model is finally retrained on all available data.

+The following keyword arguments are specific to `SequentialLearning`:

+- `niterations: int` : the number of active learning iterations to perform.
+Each iterations starts with phase space sampling, followed by reference evaluation and model training.
+- `temperature_ramp: Optional[tuple[float]] = None`: whether to gradually increase the temperature of the walkers in subsequent iterations.
+If not `None`, this keyword argument expects a tuple of floats: (initial T, final T).
+If this is `None`, then the temperature of the walkers is left as-is.
+- `error_thresholds_for_reset: tuple[float, float] = (10, 200)` : (new in v2.0.0) determines the (energy, force)
+error thresholds for resetting walkers, in meV/atom and meV/angstrom.
+After propagation and QM evaluation, the obtained energy and forces are compared with the model's predicted energy and forces during propagation.
+A high error implies that the walker was exploring phase space with a model that was very inaccurate, which makes it very likely that the sampled states are not very physical.
+In that case, it makes sense to reset the walker to its initial configuration.

 Psiflow implements this approach using a `SequentialLearning` class with the following `run()` function:

 ```py